CR-DMcDonald/voipire/README.md

 #### Processing the raw audio files

 The program outputs raw RTP date to .raw files as it finds RTP steams.
-You'll to use another tool to open and play these.
+You'll need to use another tool to open and play these.

 Usually the following works.
 Open Audicity and go File -> Input -> Raw Data...